SettleMint

 Open verification management

-On the asset's entity detail page, locate the Identity and verifications tile.
-Click Manage verifications to view all verifications issued on this asset's identity.
+On the entity detail page, locate the Identity and verifications tile.
+Click Manage verifications.

 Entity detail page with Identity and verifications tile

-3. Expiry Timestamp - Select a future date and time when this verification should expire
+3. Expiry Timestamp: a future expiry date and time

 Collateral verification form with topic, amount, and expiry fields

-Review the verification details in the confirmation screen, then click Issue verification to submit the transaction.
+Review the confirmation screen, then click Issue verification.

 Confirmation before issuing verification